emdgroup/tnmf/README.md

 Debugging potential failures from the command line might be cumbersome.
 Most Python IDEs, however, also support `pytest` natively in their debugger.
-Again, for a pull request to be acceptable, no failures may be reported by pytest.
+Again, for a pull request to be acceptable, no failures may be reported here.

 ### Code Coverage
-Code Coverage in the unit tests is measured using [coverage](https://coverage.readthedocs.io).
+Code coverage in the unit tests is measured using [coverage](https://coverage.readthedocs.io).
-This can also be done locally from the repository root directory via
+A coverage report can be created locally from the [repository root directory](.) via

 ```
 coverage run
 coverage report
 ```

-This will create a concise table with an overview of python files that are not fully covered with unit tests along with the line numbers of code that has not been executed.
+This will output a concise table with an overview of python files that are not fully covered with unit tests along with the line numbers of code that has not been executed.
 A more detailed, interactive report can be created using

 ```